 Did you know that August is officially recognized as Peach Month in the United States?
-Peach Month originated from former President Ronald Reagan back in 1982.
+Peach Month originated with President Ronald Reagan back in 1982.

-It’s not entirely known just how much of a fan of peaches the ol’ Teflon President was, but if you live with cats in your house, you’ll have likely noticed when you chomp down on a peach, they will often saunter over and attempt to grab a piece of the fruit for themselves.
+It’s not entirely known just how much of a fan of peaches Reagan was, but if you live with cats in your house, you’ll have likely noticed that when you chomp down on a peach, they’ll often saunter over and attempt to grab a piece of the fruit for themselves.

 So let’s get right to the issue at hand: Is it safe for your cat to each a peach?
-The short answer is yes, but there are some exceptions and things you should know before you feed peaches to your kitty pal.
+The short answer is yes, but there are some exceptions and things you should know before you feed peaches to your kitty pal, and as always, you must check with your vet first!

 When Are Peaches Safe For Cats?